akio-q/product-filter-and-search/README.md

 # product-filter-and-search
-Pet-project with search-box and filters
+Pet-project with simple search-box and filters